iancze/TWA-3-orbit/README.md

 ### Omega_B (outer binary ascending node)
 From the direction of stellar motion, we are confident that we have broken whether i_B is < or > 90 degrees. i_B is clearly > 90, since the secondary is moving *clockwise*.

-Breaking the degeneracy of which node is the ascending (moving away from us, by our definition) rests upon the trend that the radial velocity of B is increasing over our baseline.
+Breaking the degeneracy of which node is the ascending (moving away from us, by our definition) and the value of omega_outer rests upon whether the velocity of B is greater or less than gamma_A.
+It also possibly involves the trend that the radial velocity of B is increasing over our baseline.

 ## Configurations